My-Epitech-Organisation/gamepad2car/README.md

 ./launch.sh [options]

 Options:
-  -c, --config    Launch in gamepad configuration mode -h, --help      Display help message
+  -c, --config    Launch in terminal-based configuration mode -g, --gui       Launch the graphical configuration interface -h, --help      Display help message
 ```

 ## Customization

 Settings are stored in `gamepad_config.json` after calibration.
+You can either:
+1. Use the configuration interfaces to adjust settings
-You can manually edit this file to fine-tune settings.
+2. Manually edit this file to fine-tune settings

 ## Troubleshooting

 - **Gamepad not detected**: Ensure it's properly connected and powered on
 - **VESC not detected**: Check the connection and permissions (`sudo chmod 666 /dev/ttyACM0`)
 - **Controls not working correctly**: Run the configuration utility to calibrate
+- **GUI doesn't start**: Make sure you have tkinter installed (`sudo apt-get install python3-tk`)

 ## License